Bias reduction in g-computation for covariate adjustment in randomized clinical trials: Introduction

 It is thus appealing to use FC, instead of the MLE, to estimate nuisance parameters in working models for g-computation.
 The consistency of the resulting estimator and the validity of statistical inference can be justified within the framework of $M$-estimation (Section~\ref{sec:gc-fc}).
 As can be seen in a simulation experiment (Figure~\ref{fig:gc_fc}), the FC-based g-computation estimator has better interval coverage probabilities.
 Unfortunately, such estimators would introduce biases leading to non-negligible underestimation of treatment effects, and thus harm the power of hypothesis testing.

 To address the two key challenges in g-computation discussed so far--namely, the underestimation of variability for statistical inference due to overfitting (especially with MLE), and the non-negligible bias introduced by FC--it is indispensable to gain a deeper understanding of the asymptotic bias in g-computation.
 In this article, we characterize the first-order biases of these estimators and propose a novel bias-reduction approach that improves both estimation accuracy and inference validity.
-The proposed approach is developed under simple randomization and does not rely on correctly specified working models (which are apparently restricted to canonical GLMs).
-The resulting treatment effect estimators are the plugin estimators with the debiased estimators of treatment-specific means, which are guaranteed to be bounded.
-Those debiased estimators takes the form of generalized Oaxaca-Blinder (gOB) estimators \citep{guo2023generalized}, leveraging nuisance parameters obtained from slightly modified versions of MLE or FC.
-The corresponding variance estimators are adjusted for small-sample bias through a straightforward modification of influence functions (IFs), using leverage scores from the fitted working models.
+The proposed approach is developed under simple randomization and does not rely on correctly specified working models.
+The resulting treatment effect estimators (e.g., risk differences [RD], risk ratios [RR]) are the plugin estimators with the debiased estimators of treatment-specific means, which are guaranteed to be bounded.
+Those debiased estimators take the form of generalized Oaxaca-Blinder (gOB) estimators \citep{guo2023generalized}, leveraging nuisance parameters obtained from slightly modified versions of MLE or FC.
+The corresponding variance estimators are adjusted for small-sample bias using leverage scores of the fitted working models.

 The rest of this article is organized as follows.
 Section~\ref{sec:pre} introduces g-computation for covariate adjustment in RCTs and bias-reduction methods for GLMs.
 In Section~\ref{sec:gc-fc}, we evaluate the use of FC to estimate nuisance parameters.
-The asymptotic bias of g-computation estimators (with MLE or FC) are characterized in Section~\ref{sec:theory}.
+The asymptotic biases of g-computation estimators (with MLE or FC) are characterized in Section~\ref{sec:theory}.
 The proposed debiased estimators (with MLE or FC) for both point and variance estimation are provided in Section~\ref{sec:method}, and their finite-sample performance is evaluated by simulation experiments.
 In Section~\ref{sec:app}, we apply the proposed method to a completed phase 3 randomized trial.
-Section~\ref{sec:disc} concludes our article with a discussion of possible extensions.
+Section~\ref{sec:disc} concludes our article with a discussion of limitations.
 All technical derivations can be found in Appendix~\ref{append:proof}, and the R code for replication purposes is included in Appendix~\ref{append:code}.